ritza-co/replit-teachers/02-building-a-centralised-autograder.md

 # Building a centralised autograder with Repl.it

 In a [previous guide](#) we built a basic autograding solution that could automatically run and test your students' assignments.
-However, there were still some manual steps involved: you needed to navigate to each students fork of the assignment and kick of the tests manually.
+However, there were still some manual steps involved: you needed to navigate to each student's fork of the assignment and kick off the tests manually.

 In this guide, we'll show you how to take it a step further and build a centralised grading server.
-Your students will be able to submit their assignments to this server, and each submission will automatically kick of the tests, assign a grade, and create a summary report of submissions and grades for you to review.
+Your students will be able to submit their assignments to this server, and each submission will automatically kick off the tests, assign a grade, and create a summary report of submissions and grades for you to review.

-Note that you'll need a subscription to [Teams for Education](#) to follow this guide as its presented, but you should also be able to adapt it to run using a normal Repl.it account if you need.
+Note that you'll need a subscription to [Teams for Education](#) to follow this guide as it is presented, but you should also be able to adapt it to run using a normal Repl.it account if you need to.

 In this guide, we assume that your students are learning Python.
 We'll give an example Python assignment and an example testing suite using [PyTest]().
 We'll use Flask to create the centralised grading server.

 ## Overview of how the solution works

 The basic workflow is similar to in the previous guide, but this time you won't need to look at each student's fork individually.
-Instead, students will submit them to a centralised server, and you can view their code their, or just look at the summary report it will generate.
+Instead, students will submit them to a centralised server, and you can view their code there, or just look at the summary report it will generate.

 ![](https://i.ritzastatic.com/fa45c40179924e2fa23b61f19c63d980/solution-overview.png)

 After a student forks the assignment, they will be able to write their code, test it on their own, and then submit it when they are satisfied with their answers.

-The grading server will not be visible to students, so they will still not be able to view each other's works or grades.
+The grading server will not be visible to students, so they will still not be able to view each other's work or grades.

 ## Setting up the grading server

 We'll start by creating the grading server.
-We don't want to share this code for students, so create a normal team Repl (not a template).
+We don't want to share this code for students, so create a normal team repl (not a template).

 Press the `+` button in the top right corner, choose Python, call your repl "grading-server", choose your team account as the owner, and set the repl to "private".